-Understanding Your Domestic Plan's Limitations
+Start with Your Domestic Plan's Gaps

-1. Review and Enhance Existing Plan Riders
+1. Review Plan Riders

 Contact your health plan carrier or broker to inquire about international coverage riders or enhancements.
 Some carriers offer optional modules that extend emergency coverage worldwide, provide access to global provider networks, or offer multi-lingual assistance services.
 This can be a straightforward solution for companies with occasional travelers.